 For more details, check out our post covering application restrictions for major credit card providers.

 The Freedom Unlimited is not likely the first card you’ll apply for, especially if you’re looking to fill out Chase rewards cards under the 5/24 policy.
 But as a companion card to other Ultimate Rewards earning cards like the Sapphire Preferred, Sapphire Reserve, or Ink Preferred, the Freedom Unlimited provides a fantastic return on non-bonus spend, allowing you to maximize the points earned on purchases that don’t fall under bonus categories on other cards.

-In addition to a 3% cash back on all purchases in your first year up to $20,000 spent (after, earn 1.5% on all purchases), the card features an excellent intro APR on purchases and balance transfers, and you’ll never have to pay an annual fee as long as you hold the card.
+In addition to a a $150 bonus, the card features an excellent intro APR on purchases, and you’ll never have to pay an annual fee as long as you hold the card.
 Keep in mind; the Freedom Unlimited is subject to Chase’s 5/24 policy, so you’re better off applying for Chase’s premium Ultimate Rewards cards before using a valuable 5/24 slot for this card.